Things To Do in St. Louis, Missouri

 Several of the city's most popular attractions are in Forest Park, an attraction itself as the site of the 1904 World's Fair and now home to the St. Louis Zoo, St. Louis Art Museum, the Missouri History Museum – all offering free admission, The Muny.
 To learn more about these and other attractions, Forest Park even has its own visitors guide.

-Any visit to St. Louis also merits a visit to the The Gateway Arch, and don't miss the Museum of Westward Expansion inside it.
+Any visit to St. Louis also merits a visit to the The Gateway Arch.

 Another St. Louis destination unlike any other is the City Museum just west of the Arch downtown.
 The museum dazzles guests with its four-story MonstroCity outdoor playground that complement four indoor floors of eclectic experiences constructed from old and new materials – all conceptualized by internationally acclaimed artist Bob Cassilly and a team of 20 artisans.

 An entertaining evening in St. Louis can include cheering for the St. Louis Cardinals Major League Baseball team, the St. Louis Blues National Hockey League team or the St. Louis Rams National Football League franchise.

 Patrons of fine musical art flock to performances by the St. Louis Symphony, the second-oldest symphony in the country, while fans of more modern music should check out the calendar for bigger name artists at the Fox Theatre or Peabody Opera House.
 For the more up-and-coming (or relatively obscure) acts, head to more intimate venues such as Atomic Cowboy, Old Rock House or Broadway Oyster Bar for blues.